pere49/3d-reconstruction-neuralangelo-local/README.md

 ## Installation

-This guide is for installation and running of neuralangelo and colmap to a local pc using Anaconda/miniconda For Installation and running on Docker, check out the [docker guide](https://github.com/pere49/Prosthetic-Neuralangelo-Mesh.git)
+This guide is for installation and running of neuralangelo and colmap to a local pc using Anaconda/miniconda.

+> [!Tip]
+> For Installation and running on Docker, check out the [docker guide](https://github.com/pere49/Prosthetic-Neuralangelo-Mesh.git)

 ### Miniconda/Anaconda
 Ensure conda is installed.
 If not install from the main [conda docs](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)
 After installation, check if conda is in path: